ioanmeri/advanced-react-components/03-custom-hooks.md

 - rules of custom hooks
   - only call hooks at the top level
   - only call hooks from react functions

+Notes:

+- **useEffect** will not be called until the render function has been called.
+In functional components the render function is pretty much the return statement.